shavvn/dispytcher/README.md

-# dispycher: Job dispatcher in Python
+# dispytcher: Job dispatcher in Python

 I got sick and tired of sshing into different servers and run simulations, and I don't want to go through all the trouble installing HPC softwares such as slurm.